menu

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Honor has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Honor has few renters and college students.
 But the biggest reason it is quieter in Honor than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Honor may be for you.

-Honor is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Honor doesn't have a public transportation system that people use for their commute.

 Demographics

-The population of Honor overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Honor, 21.43% have at least a bachelor's degree.
+The education level of Honor citizens is a little higher than the average for US cities and towns: 23.73% of adults in Honor have at least a bachelor's degree.

-The per capita income in Honor in 2018 was $26,368, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
-This equates to an annual income of $105,472 for a family of four.
+The per capita income in Honor in 2018 was $31,058, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $124,232 for a family of four.
 However, Honor contains both very wealthy and poor people as well.

-Honor is a very ethnically-diverse village.
 The people who call Honor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Honor residents report their race to be White, followed by Native American.
-Important ancestries of people in Honor include English, Irish, German, Polish, and European.
+Important ancestries of people in Honor include English, German, Irish, Swedish, and Italian.

 The most common language spoken in Honor is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Native American languages and African languages.

 Notable & Unique Neighborhood Characteristics